 This hotel is located right along the coast, in the heart of La Jolla, and you can't miss it.
 It's a huge pink vintage Mediterranean style hotel with some of the best views in town.
 We didn't get a chance to stay here, but TripAdvisor rates it #5 out of the 24 hotels in La Jolla.
 What we love most about this hotel are the gorgeous views you get from the lounge and the outdoor seating areas.

 We stumbled across Bobboi as we were walking down to Coast Boulevard.
 Crystal spotted their adorable entrance and I'm so glad she noticed it because it was amazing!
 The staff is super friendly and encourage you to taste as many of their flavors as you like.
 There were so many to choose from that we both sampled at least 4 different flavors.
 They have an impressive 5-star rating with over 1,000 reviews on Yelp (we've never seen 5 stars on Yelp!).
 The portions are generous and you know you're getting the real deal as the owners are Italian.

 10. Windansea Beach

 We wanted to check out where the locals hung out and drove a couple miles south to Windansea Beach.
 The landscape here is a bit different and there were a ton of surfers.
 We couldn't find a parking lot, but we found plenty of street parking in the surrounding neighborhoods.
 We ended our day here and hung out for an hour and watched the beautiful sunset.
 There are no public facilities here, so if you plan on staying for a while it's something to keep in mind.

-That is our top 10 and we hoped you enjoyed reading our list as much as we enjoyed our weekend in La Jolla.
-If you want to know some of our favorite locations to take photos in La Jolla, stay tuned for our upcoming post, "Where to Capture the Best Photos in La Jolla, California".
+That is our top 10 and we hope you enjoyed reading our list as much as we enjoyed our weekend in La Jolla.
+If you want to know some of our favorite locations to take photos in La Jolla, check out our post, "Where to Capture the Best Photos in La Jolla, California".